Products Wellness Insights Mobility Metrics Analysis Gaze Metrics Analysis Dynamic Action Plan

 <17ms Gaze Precision Millisecond-level eye tracking

-Baseline → Trend Longitudinal Intelligence Each session sharpens your cognitive picture
+Baseline → Trend Longitudinal Intelligence Each session sharpens your baseline

 A Different Category of Data